billynewport/datasurface/README.md

 * Data Platform owners (new).
 Development teams who create a Data platform product that can be used to satisfy the needs of data consumers.
 * Ecosystem Broker (new).
 This arbitrates between the data producers, consumers and transformers intentions and the available data platform products to meet the data actors needs.

+Traditionally, enterprises build pipelines directly connecting producers to consumers.
+This can lead to as many as P * C pipelines where P is the number of producers and C is the number of consumers.
+This is a combinatorial explosion of pipelines.
+This is a maintenance nightmare and a huge cost to the enterprise.
+Most producers are not data infrastructure experts.
+The broker replaces these bespoke pipelines with an instance of a Dataplatform chosen to meet the needs of the consumer and this DataPlatform can be easily changed over time when newer/better DataPlatform implementations become available.
+The ecosystem broker reduces the number of pipelines to P + C + T where T is the number of data transformers.
+This is a much more manageable number of pipelines.

 This provides a new way to manage data in an enterprise.
 The goals are:

 * introduce an ecosystem model which describes the intentions of producers, consumers, data transformers and data platforms in an enterprise.
 This model is stored in a git repository and is the official version of truth for the data ecosystem.